hyunjimoon/SBC/README.md

 results_var <- compute_SBC(ds, backend_var)
 ```

-The results then give us diagnostic plots that immediately show a problem
+The results then give us diagnostic plots that immediately show a problem:
+the distribution of SBC ranks is not uniform as witnessed by both the rank histogram
-(the sample ECDF does not match the theoretical CDF)
+and the difference between sample ECDF and the expected deviations from theoretical CDF.

 ```r
 plot_rank_hist(results_var)
 plot_ecdf_diff(results_var)
 ```

-We can then run SBC with a backend that uses the correct parametrization:
+We can then run SBC with a backend that uses the correct parametrization
+(i.e. with `y ~ normal(mu, sigma)`):

 ```r
 backend_sd <- SBC_example_backend("normal_sd", interface = "rstan")